Need to talk? Call 1800 882 436.

 Can I buy a second-hand pram?

-Some parents choose to buy a second-hand pram.
+You may choose to buy a second-hand pram or use a hand-me-down.
 Second-hand strollers should also comply with Australian Safety Standards.

 If you are considering a used or second-hand pram, make sure that: